 One person dies every 34 seconds in the U.S. from cardiovascular disease, according to the Centers for Disease Control and Prevention.

-Cherokee Medical Center along with Spartanburg Regional Healthcare System recognized American Heart Month in February by promoting the signs and symptoms of heart attacks and heart disease.
+Spartanburg Regional Healthcare System is recognizing American Heart Month in February by hosting events throughout the month to promote the signs and symptoms of heart attacks and heart disease.

 “February is recognized as heart health month, and each year as we celebrate that, this is a way to encourage us to adopt healthy lifestyles to prevent heart disease,” said Crystal Moss, Cherokee Medical Center’s chest pain program coordinator.